thejerf/reign/README.md

 create the requisite certificates.

-Preliminary benchmarking seems to indicate that the overhead of running everything through SSL is negligible, so an earlier feature allowing you to choose whether you use it has been eliminated since it added significant complexity and danger with no benefits.
+Preliminary benchmarking seems to indicate that the overhead of running everything through SSL is negligible once it is negotiated, dominated by the other costs of clustering.